Skip to main content

 What is Context?

 To create Applications or Infrastructures within a Workspace, developers use the available Stacks.
-When using these Stacks, they need to configure the input values for the content within them, such as Plugins and Actions.
+When using these Stacks, it possible configure the input values for the content within them, such as Plugins, Actions and Workflows.

 This is where Context Configuration becomes crucial.